eliseomartelli/eliseomartelli.it/content/about.md

 Hey, I'm Eliseo.
-A computer science student passionate about networking and high performance computing.
-I'm also interested in art, photography, design and music.
+I build backend systems and make photographs.

+Based in Turin, I work as a software engineer at Zucchetti, focusing on microservices and distributed architecture, alongside independent open-source projects.
+I'm curious about HPC, networking, and home automation.

+Away from the screen, my focus shifts to authorial street photography, shooting film, and traditional darkroom printing.

 You can find my cv [here](http://github.com/eliseomartelli/cv/releases/latest/download/cv.pdf).